 • Can foster wider brand awareness through billboards and event sponsorship

-• More suitable for local businesses to create immediate impact
+• More suitable for local businesses to create an immediate impact

 • Targets larger audiences with general advertisements across newspapers and TV to enhance brand value.